-Everyone will tell you “think before you speak” if you want to solve the problem of talking too much or saying the wrong things but this stand-alone technique wasn’t working for me.
+Everyone will tell you to “think before you speak” if you want to solve the problem of talking too much or saying the wrong things, but this stand-alone technique wasn’t working for me.
 I knew I had to try something different.

 2. Ask questions—I have been EXTRA intentional about asking people questions.
 Asking questions forces you to listen more than you talk and requires you to think about what you are going to say because you can’t ask a question without thinking about it first.

-3. Don’t talk about me—I have been blessed with a rewarding career, financial success and an extraordinary family life and it’s hard not to talk about myself and be proud of my accomplishments.
-The last thing I want to do is sound egotistical and it’s hard to find the right balance.
+3. Don’t talk about me—I have been blessed with a rewarding career, financial success, and extraordinary family life, and it’s hard not to talk about myself and be proud of my accomplishments.
+The last thing I want to do is sound egotistical, and it’s hard to find the right balance.

 So for right now, I’m not going to talk about ME.
-I have learned that people prefer talking about themselves and I would rather have conversation revolving around my interest in them.
+I have learned that people prefer talking about themselves, and I would rather have conversations revolving around my interest in them.

-4. The “Two-Second Rule”—This is one of the effective communication tips I’ve discussed in several blog posts.
+4. The “Two Second” Rule—This is one of the most effective communication tips I’ve discussed in several blog posts.
 After someone finishes speaking, wait two seconds to make sure they have completed their thoughts.